 Selecting FLOW = Stall does not cause a stall to occur.
 A stall only occurs if software enables stall faulting for the translation context.

 0b01 ATST

 The transaction has been translated by ATS.

-When this field has a value of 1, it indicates that this transaction was the result of a previous ATS translation request made using DTI-ATS.
+When FLOW = ATST, it indicates that this transaction was the result of a previous ATS translation request made using DTI-ATS.